Thursday, October 9, 2025

 by Rich Horton

-Early John Brunner novels, I have learned, are a wonderful source of thoroughly compentent SF adventure.
+Early John Brunner novels, I have learned, are a wonderful source of thoroughly competent SF adventure.
 My experience with Brunner in my younger years was probably not atypical.
 I first read Stand on Zanzibar, because it was a Hugo winner, and I liked it a fair amount, respected it even more.
 I read another novel from his "late" period, Total Eclipse, and liked it also.
 I shied away from other "mature" Brunner novels, like The Shockwave Rider and The Sheep Look Up, mostly out of fear that they would be downers.

 I did read a couple shorter Brunner novels from the middle or late part of his career, The Dramaturges of Yan and The Infinitive of Go.
 Neither seemed all that ambitious, and I thought The Dramaturges of Yan decent and The Infinitive of Go thoroughly awful.

 Then, as part of my Ace Double reading project, I encountered several early Brunner novels.
 I knew that he had been very prolific, and that his early work was regarded as hackwork.
 And so I suppose it is -- but it's extremely good hackwork.
 The early Brunner novels I have read have one characteristic in common -- they are fun.
-They do not entirely lack ambition, either -- usually they treat at least reasonably interesting issues, though often a somewhat rapidly -- one might say superficially.
+They do not entirely lack ambition, either -- usually they treat at least reasonably interesting issues, though often somewhat rapidly -- one might say superficially.
 One of these Ace Doubles included The Repairmen of Cyclops.
 This book is one of three novels about the aftermath of a nova which destroyed a colony planet called Zarathustra.
 A number of ships escaped, but with limited supplies and no well-defined destination.
 Some of these ships reached habitable planets, but the survivors tended to lapse into barbarism.

 In this space I have previously posted reviews of Castaways' World and The Repairmen of Cyclops.
 I figured it was time to post a review of Secret Agent of Terra -- and why not just assemble all three into a review of the omnibus.
 So here we are!